chatbca/Tenali-Version1/README.md

 **Tenali v-1** is an AI-powered web development tool that allows users to generate, preview, and edit websites based on natural language prompts.
 Users describe what they want, and Tenali generates the full HTML/CSS/JS website code using the Gemini API, complete with a live preview and an editor interface similar to VS Code.

 ---
+🧠 Why the Name Tenali v-1?
+The name Tenali is inspired by the legendary Indian poet and scholar Tenali Ramakrishna, famously known as Tenali Rama, who served in the royal court of Emperor Krishnadevaraya of the Vijayanagara Empire (16th century).

+Tenali Rama was celebrated for:

+🧠 Quick intelligence

+🎭 Witty solutions to complex problems

+💡 Creative storytelling and practical wisdom

+Just like Tenali Rama solved puzzles and challenges with brilliance and wit, Tenali v-1 aims to solve modern digital challenges — turning human prompts into complete website code using AI.

+“Tenali v-1” is version one of your AI-powered creative coding assistant — a tool that brings the genius of ancient wit into the future of web development.
 ## ✨ Features

 - 🔥 Natural language prompt-to-website conversion